nsat/lemdig-image/README.md

 ### Installation

-The Ubuntu PC is required to have git installed in order to retreive the Spire Linux for LEMDIG 1.5 repo
+The Ubuntu PC is required to have git and git-lfs installed installed in order to retreive the Spire Linux for LEMDIG 1.5 repo

     sudo apt install git
+    sudo apt install git-lfs

-Once git is installed the repository can be cloned using
+Once git and git-lfs are installed the repository can be cloned using

     git clone https://github.com/nsat/lemdig-image.git